Theodoric the Great: Religion

 In 522 the philosopher Boethius became his magister officiorum (head of all the government and court services).
 Boethius was a Roman aristocrat and Christian humanist, who was also a philosopher, poet, theologian, mathematician, astronomer, translator and commentator on Aristotle and other Greek luminaries.
 It is hard to overestimate this one-time servant and eventual victim of Theodoric for his influence on philosophy, particularly Christian philosophy, throughout the Middle Ages.
-Boethius' treatises and commentaries became textbooks for medieval students, and the great Greek philosophers were unknown except for his Latin translations.
+Boethius's treatises and commentaries became textbooks for medieval students, and the great Greek philosophers were unknown except for his Latin translations.
 (Note: Cassiodorus succeeded Boethius as Theodoric's magister in 523.
 The pliant historian and courtier could be counted on to provide refined touches to official correspondence.
 "To the monarch you [Cassiodorus] were a friendly judge and an honored intimate.
 For when he became free from his official cares, he looked to your conversation for the precepts of the sages, that he might make himself a worthy equal to the great men of old.
-Ever curious, he desired to hear about the courses of the stars, the tides of the sea, and legendary fountains, that his earnest study of natural science might make him seem to be a veritable philosopher in the purple" (Cassiodorus' letterbook, Variae 9.24.8).)
+Ever curious, he desired to hear about the courses of the stars, the tides of the sea, and legendary fountains, that his earnest study of natural science might make him seem to be a veritable philosopher in the purple" (Cassiodorus's letterbook, Variae 9.24.8).)
 The execution of Boethius did nothing to dissipate tensions between Arians and Catholics but merely raised additional questions about barbarian imperial legitimacy.